swaptacular/swpt_accounts/protocol.rst

   being deleted, an `AccountTransfer`_ message SHOULD be sent, informing the owner of the account about the zeroing out of the account's principal before the deletion.

-.. [#forbid-transfers] Server implementations must not accept incoming transfers for "scheduled for deletion" accounts.
-That is:
-  `PrepareTransfer`_ messages that has a "scheduled for deletion" creditor's account as a recipient MUST be rejected.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same